Second Sunday of Advent

 MONDAY THROUGH FRIDAY MASS will be held in the coffee room to save on the cost of heating the church.

-THANKSGIVING AND OUR COMMUNITY:
+ADVENT AND OUR COMMUNITY:

 BY REV. FR.
 ANSELM CHIGOZIE AMADI